 Mars (Ares in Greek)

-Apollo is the god of sun, music, medicine, truth, and light.
-He is the son of Jupiter and Leto, and is known to drive the sun across the sky daily, with the help of his chariot driven by four horses.
+Apollo is known to drive the sun across the sky daily, with the help of his chariot driven by four horses.
 He is also an archer and plays a golden lyre.
 The crow is known to be his bird, the dolphin is said to be his animal, and the laurel tree is known to be his tree.

 Jupiter (Zeus in Greek)